NaridaL/subtractiontype.ts/README.md

 # subtractiontype.ts
 Subtraction types for TypeScript: e.g. `Sub<'a' | 'b', 'a'>` and `Dissoc<{a: number, b: number}, 'a'>`.
 ## Typescript >= 2.8
 Since 2.8, `Exclude`, which behaves like `Sub` below, is included with TypeScript.
 Use that instead.
+See https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html#predefined-conditional-types for more details.
 ## Installation
 ```
 npm install --save-dev subtractiontype.ts